egemengol/zk-proposal/README.md

 After the working prototype, we would work on refining the communication between the different devices, between mobile app and either a zkApp or the extension.
 We would work on improving the SDK between, including supporting more complex proof requirements.
 We would also hunt bugs and edge cases.
 We would also write the documentation at this point.

 We will create a bounty program that rewards users who report errors, which will give us the ability that as individuals we cannot possibly have for edge case detection, since everyone only has limited access to different passports.
+Also we believe this will result in a healthy community engagement and bootstrap the adoption.

 We plan to finish either at 3 months in the case of mobile native approach, or 4 months in the case of the extension.